 The Cimino Law Firm is an advocate for the rights of pregnant women, as well as fathers who want to take time off for the birth of the baby.
 Michelle Cimino has spent more than 20 years of litigating pregnancy discrimination cases.
 You will benefit from her experience and knowledge regarding both federal and New York state discrimination laws.

 If you’ve been discriminated against, you want to resolve the process as quickly as possible.
-We make it easy by providing our clients with a free phone consultation.
+We make it easy by providing our clients with a confidential phone consultation.
 During the phone call, you will find out if you have a claim against your employer.

 We have offices in Webster and Rochester, NY.
 Regardless of the office you choose, you will work directly with an employment lawyer.
 We will gather evidence and work quickly to settle your claim or take your employer to court.

 Follow us on Facebook for daily updates!